Description

 About course: Course: Injection molding defects – Incomplete filling

 No one in the industry can use a plastic part that is not completely filled.
 Therefore the defect incomplete filling must never occur in a product and must always be eliminated.
-In order to do so it is important to understand the cause for this defect.
-During the design phase of a part, it should be ensured that the wall thickness are correct.
-In mold design venting needs to be considered.

-The earlier the prevention of the defect is started, the cheaper the elimination process will be.
-For this reason, this course discuss the incomplete filling from the beginning.
-It describe causes and actions to eliminate an incomplete filling in the future.
+For this reason, this course discusses the incomplete filling from the beginning.
+It describes causes and actions to eliminate an incomplete filling in the future.

 By well-known examples from daily life, the root cause of incomplete filling is understandable for everybody.